PM Modi to inaugurate Vizhinjam International Seaport on May 2 - The Statesman

-Prime Minister Narendra Modi will inaugurate the Vizhinjam International Seaport in Kerala on May 2 to mark the formal unveiling of the country’s first deep-sea transshipment terminal, which is expected to revolutionise maritime logistics and trade connectivity in the region.
+Prime Minister Narendra Modi will formally commission the Vizhinjam International Seaport in Kerala on May 2.
+The commissioning of the port will mark the formal unveiling of the country’s first deep-sea transshipment terminal, which is expected to revolutionise maritime logistics and trade connectivity in the region.

-Official sources said the Prime Minister’s Office (PMO) had sent a letter to the Kerala government confirming the prime minister’s visit.
-An official announcement from the state government is expected soon.
+The port began commercial operations in December last year, following successful trial runs between July and December.
+Since then, it has received over 250 vessels and handled more than 5 lakh TEUs (Twenty-foot Equivalent Units) of containers.

 Advertisement